Saturation-based Boolean conjunctive query answering and rewriting for the guarded quantification fragments: Deciding satisfiability of the LG clausal class

 \section{Deciding satisfiability of the \textsf{LG} clausal class}

-Having shown in the previous section that the \textbf{T-Res} system is sound and refutational complete, in this section we prove it decides the \textsf{LG} clausal class.
-Our goal is to show: given a finite signature, applying the conclusion-deriving \textbf{Deduce} rules in the \textbf{T-Res} system to \textsf{LG} clauses only derives \textsf{LG} clauses that are of bounded depth and width.
-The \textbf{T-Res} systems ensures this by restricting that in an \textsf{LG} clause $C$, the eligible literals or the top-variable literals \begin{enumerate} \item have the same variables set as $C$, and \item are the deepest literals in $C$. \end{enumerate}
+Having shown in the previous section that the \textbf{T-Res} system is sound and refutational complete, now we prove the system decides the \textsf{LG} clausal class.
+Our goal is to show: given a finite signature, applying the conclusion-deriving \textbf{Deduce} rules in the \textbf{T-Res} system to a set of \textsf{LG} clauses only derives \textsf{LG} clauses that are of bounded depth and width.
+This claim is achieved by restricting that in an \textsf{LG} clause~$C$, the eligible literals or the top-variable literals \begin{enumerate} \item have the same variables set as $C$, and \item are the deepest literals in $C$. \end{enumerate}

-First we show 1. \begin{lem} By the \textbf{T-Res} system, the eligible literals or the top-variable literals in an \textsf{LG} clause $C$ have the same variable set as $C$. \end{lem} \begin{proof} Being led by Algorithm \ref{algorithm:refine}, we distinguish three cases:
+First, we show 1. \begin{lem} By the \textbf{T-Res} system, the eligible literals or the top-variable literals in an \textsf{LG} clause $C$ have the same variable set as $C$. \end{lem} \begin{proof} Being led by Algorithm \ref{algorithm:refine}, we distinguish three cases:

 Lines 1--2: When $C$ is ground the statement trivially holds.